custom-dev-tools/wampserver-php-cli-version-changer/README.md

 **Tip:** Calling scripts via the command line is common during (automated) development, testing and deployment.
 EG: Incorporate it into your build files...

-### Command Line Interface (CLI) - Session Mode
+#### Session Mode

-Should you have the need to temporarily change the PHP version number within the open command window (session) only and not across the whole system (multiple sessions) then you should use the `--temp` option.
+Should you have the need to only change the PHP version number within an open command window (session) and not across your whole system then you can use the `--temp` option.

 From a CMD prompt:
 ```